Serg-Mir/content-assistant/README.md

 - **Latency & Concurrency**: Implement rate limiting and use an API gateway to manage high loads.
 - **Auto-Scaling**: Set up Kubernetes Horizontal Pod Autoscaler (HPA) for dynamic scaling based on demand.

+## Contributing

+Before starting to contribute, please install `pre-commit` to ensure your changes are checked for style and standards before committing them to the repository:

+    $ pre-commit install

+[pre-commit](https://pre-commit.com) is installed automatically in development environment by pip.
+If you are running the Docker setup, please install it with `pip` in your host machine:

+    $ pip install pre-commit

 ## License